AppFair/appfair.github.io/index.md

 -->

 Apps that are installed by **App Fair.app** are placed in `/Applications/App Fair/`.
-They can be un-installed using the catalog app itself, or they can be removed using the standard macOS method of dragging the app icon into the trash.
+From there, they can be un-installed using the catalog app itself, or they can be removed using the standard macOS method of dragging the app icon into the trash.

 ## The App Fair for App Developers